rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 In gather type communication, all ranks send a piece of information to one rank.
 Gathers are typically used when printing out information or writing to disk.
 For example, each could send the result of a measurement to rank 0 and rank 0 could print all of them.
+This is necessary of only one rank has access to the screen.
-This ensures that the information is printed in order.
+It also ensures that the information is printed in order.

 Similarly, in a scatter communication, one rank one rank sends a piece of data to all the other ranks.
 Scatters are useful for communicating parameters to all the ranks doing the computation.
 The parameter could be read from disk but it could also be produced by a previous computation.

-Gather and scatter operations require more communication as the number of ranks increases, but don't tend to get slower when the number of ranks is large.
+Gather and scatter operations require more communication as the number of ranks increases.
+The amount of messages sent usually increases logarithmically with the number of ranks.
 They have efficient implementations in the MPI libraries.

 ### Halo Exchange

 ![Halo Exchange]({{ page.root }}{% link files/haloexchange.png %}){:height="200px"}

-A common feature of domain decomposed algorithms is that communications is limited to a small number of other ranks that work on a domain a short distance away.
+A common feature of domain decomposed algorithm is that communications is limited to a small number of other ranks that work on a domain a short distance away.
 For example, in a simulation of atomic crystals, updating a single atom usually requires information of a couple of its nearest neighbours.

 In such a case each rank only needs a thin slice of data from it's neighbouring rank and send the same slice from it's own data to the neighbour.
-The data received from neighbours forms a "halo" around the the ranks data.
+The data received from neighbours forms a "halo" around the ranks own data.

 ### Reduction